Updated: Jan 26

 One thing we learned from the Brexit vote and Trump election in 2016 is that much online communication does not align with Google's mission "to organize the world's information and make it universally accessible and useful" or to the Wikipedia aim of "helping to create a world in which everyone can freely share in the sum of all knowledge".
 An ad pushed into your social media feed is unlikely to improve your understanding of the world.
 Rather, it aims to generate a specific action on your part, such as to donate or vote in a certain way.

-The technology for sharing is what I call the Internet of Communities, and it is enabled by an integrated set of technologies for making and storing commitments at community level - apps and data stores, in other words, that interoperate via open protocols.
-The commitments themselves can be to individuals that need help in improving their personal wellness, or to projects that use community capitals to improve the community assets that these individuals draw on.
-The image shows how community projects, community assets, and personal wellness are linked in a virtuous circle - and it is this virtuous circle that unlocks new, community-based sources of value.
+The Internet of Communities is enabled by an integrated set of apps and data stores for making and storing commitments at community level, which interoperate via open protocols.
+The commitments can be to individuals that need help in improving their personal wellness, or to projects that use community capitals to improve the community assets that these individuals draw on.
+The image below shows how community projects, community assets, and personal wellness are linked in a virtuous circle - and it is this virtuous circle that unlocks new, community-based sources of value.

 We won't break current deadlocks of financial and social inequality, or restore ecological balance to our planet, until we start building communities that generate value in a new and more holistic way - Supercommunities.
 As Muhammad Ali put it in 1975, "Me, We".